-SIEL is an asset management and wealth investment processing services firm with its primary office located in London.
-SIEL offers three core businesses to its clients: (i) Institutional Asset Management; (ii) Asset Management Distribution; and (iii) Investment Processing.
+SIEL is an asset management and wealth processing services firm with its primary office located in London.
+SIEL offers technology, operations and asset management solutions to asset holders, intermediaries and manufacturers.

 SIEL is incorporated in the UK and regulated by the Financial Conduct Authority ("FCA").
 SIEL's financial year end is 31 December.